Yumitoya8569/ng-conditional-validator/README.md

 ```

 ### `enable(validators)`
-if not pass condition, it will diable the control.
+if the condition isn't passed, it will diable the control.
 when call form.value it only return enabled control's value.
 ```typescript
 buildDemo3() {